For Authors

 Book Chapters:

 Bowman EH, Singh H, 1990.
 Overview of corporate restructuring: trends and consequences.
-In Corporate Restructuring, Rock L, Rock RH (eds).
+Book chapter in "Corporate Restructuring"; Rock L, Rock RH (eds).
 McGraw-Hill: New York; 1–16.

 Collis D, 1996.
 Organizational capability as a source of profit.
-In: Organizational Learning and Competitive Advantage, Moingeon B, Edmondson A (eds).
+Book chapter in "Organizational Learning and Competitive Advantage"; Moingeon B, Edmondson A (eds).
 Sage: London, UK: 139-163.

 Journal Articles:

 Bagozzi R, Phillips L, 1982.
 Representing and testing organizational theories: a holistic construal.
-Administrative Science Quarterly, 27(3), 459-489.
+Administrative Science Quarterly; 27(3), 459-489.

 Grant RM, 1996.
 Toward a knowledge-based theory of the firm.
-Strategic Management Journal, 17, 109-122.
+Strategic Management Journal; 17, 109-122.

 Working Papers:

-Cohen MD, Nelson RR, Walsh JP, 2000.
+Cohen MD, Nelson RR, Walsh JP, et al., 2000.
 Protecting their intellectual assets: appropriability conditions and why US manufacturing firms patent (or not).
 NBER working paper 7552, National Bureau of Economic Research, Cambridge, MA. https://www.nber.org/papers/w7552

 Child J, Yan Y, 1999.
 Predicting the performance of international alliances: an investigation in China.
 Working Paper, Chinese Management Centre, University of Hong Kong.